Bhagathdevaguptapu/Service-request-handling/README.md

 - Login

 ### Employee Services (methods created and used in Admin Controller)
-- Get tickets of employee by ID `@Autowired` in Admin Controller
+- Get tickets of employee by ID and `@Autowired` in Admin Controller
-- Get all tickets of employees `@Autowired` in Admin Controller
+- Get all tickets of employees and `@Autowired` in Admin Controller
-- Cancel ticket `@Autowired` in Admin Controller
+- Cancel ticket and `@Autowired` in Admin Controller

 ### DTO Classes Created
 - `AdminDto`